Thrisha1/Hacktoberfest/readme.md

-# guys you can donate here
+# guys you can donate here!